-MBoSC has partnered with land manager CAL FIRE to build a four mile flow trail in Soquel Demonstration State Forest.
+MBoSC has partnered with land manager CAL FIRE to build a four mile flow trail in Soquel Demonstration State Forest (SDSF).
 The objectives of this project are to promote mountain biking by creating a progressive trail that can be enjoyed by riders of all ages and ability level, and to increase the diversity of riding opportunities, demonstrate innovative and sustainable trail building design and techniques, and provide a model for other land managers for similar types of projects.

 PURPOSE BUILT | Built specifically for mountain bikes, a flow trail emphasizes speed and rhythm, featuring berms, rollers, jumps and other features that are designed in a way that uses the rider’s momentum to minimize pedaling and braking (think downhill pump track).
 From the young (or not so young) beginner, to the downhill pro, a flow trail delivers smiles for riders of all ages and skill level.